Iowa State University Cyclone Marching Band: The stands

+State Storm

+Beginning in the 2015 football season, a second ensemble "State Storm" was added to the Cyclone Marching Band.
+This 60-member band plays home football games in the stands alongside the Varsity Band.
+Storm augments the Varsity Band by parading the tailgating lots and performing previews of halftime selections as well as school songs and cheer favorites.
+State Storm enters the stadium before the Varsity Band and entertains the student section of the stands prior to the official pregame show.
+Storm does not march on the field during pregame or halftime.
+Since this ensemble only learns the halftime music selections and not the show, rehearsals are twice a week versus the five-days-a-week Varsity schedule.

+State Storm is also the official athletic pep band for Iowa State University Soccer, Wrestling, and Gymnastics.

+Membership in State Storm by audition.
+During band camp, student musicians audition for both Varsity and Storm, and do not get to choose which band they audition for.
+Students with top scores are placed into Varsity, then remaining spots are filled into Storm.
+Although State Storm was created to expand marching band opportunities for student musicians, membership is competitive.
+As many as 600 students audition for 365 Varsity and 60 Storm spots each year.

 Basketball pep bands

 Interested members of the ISUCF'V'MB can audition for the basketball pep bands for home basketball games at Hilton Coliseum.
 The pep bands include the same woodwind and brass instruments as the marching band.
-Percussion consists of a drum kit, and sometimes the men's band includes a bass guitar.
+Percussion consists of a drum kit and a bass guitar.
 Students receive academic credit for their participation.
-Auditions consist of a demonstration of major scales, a chromatic scale, and sight-reading in front of the directors.
+Auditions consist of an audition etude and sight-reading in front of the directors.
 Regular rehearsals begin soon thereafter.

-The band's uniform is a yellow and red hockey jersey with black pants, which marks Iowa State as rather informal in pep band circles.
+The band's uniform is a yellow and red hockey jersey with dark blue jeans and red Converse sneakers, which marks Iowa State as rather informal in pep band circles.
 Music choices include all fight songs and cheers from the marching band.
 The sequence of "Celebration" by Kool & the Gang, "Phfft!
 You Were Gone", and "That's All Folks" of Looney Tunes fame are played after a Cyclones victory.
 Some of the most successful songs are retained for the next marching band season, as well as a vast selection of past favorites and original student arrangements.
 Some of the most popular and most frequently performed songs include: